High Throughput Circular Dichroism Measurement of Biomedicines

 Biomedicines offer a more natural approach to medicinal treatment.
 Biomedicines often include active ingredients derived from proteins, and the R&D into these materials is increasing rapidly.
-However, biomedicines are more sensitive to environmental changes, such as change in temperature, pH and salt concentration, compared with more traditional small molecule pharmaceuticals.
+However, biomedicines are more sensitive to environmental changes, such as a change in temperature, pH, and salt concentration, compared with more traditional small-molecule pharmaceuticals.
 This environmental sensitivity may be a potential cause of biomedicines’ deactivation during manufacture and storage.

 Circular dichroism (CD) measurements can provide information regarding changes in protein structure in small quantities of sample.
 Since protein structure and activity are closely related, CD measurements are now widely accepted in the quality control of protein, which includes biomedicines.

 To meet the demand for increased sample throughput in the modern pharmaceutical laboratory, JASCO has developed a fully automated high throughput circular dichroism system.
 This system is composed of a J-1500 Circular Dichroism spectrophotometer with an automatic sample handling system for use with microplates and sample tubes.
 The high-throughput circular dichroism system enables the automation of sample pretreatment, measurement, and flow cell cleaning (to minimize carry-over).